- Register or Login to DMARC analyzer and go to the DMARC analyzer setup to generate a custom DNS record for your account.

-After creating the record, you could validate it using or DMARC record validator.
+After creating the record, you can validate it using our DMARC record validator.
 Please note that due to DNS caching it can take up to 72 hours for the change to take effect and the ISPs to start sending DMARC reports.

 After setting up DMARC for a single domain you can add the same DNS record to other domains.
 Use the same “value” to associate it with your DMARC analyzer account.